gdauby/stevart_el_al_PACA/README.md

-This document document R scripts and functions used for the analysis presented in the manuscript entitled **A third of the tropical African flora is potentially threatened with extinction** currently under peer-review.
+This document document R scripts and functions used for the analysis presented in the manuscript entitled **A third of the tropical African flora is potentially threatened with extinction**

 ### Load packages (to be installed if needed)